 Since 1971, the Institute has played a key role in supporting UB students, faculty and staff.

-Now, well into the 21 century, the ELI is receiving applications from the children of former students!
+Now, well into the 21st century, ELI is receiving applications from the children of former students!
 Non-credit, intensive language training and academic orientation continue to be offered through the Intensive English Program (IEP).
 Credit-bearing English classes are the focus of the English as a Second Language Program (ESLP).
-The ELI maintains its joint administration of language programs in colleges in Japan and Taiwan.
+ELI maintains its joint administration of language programs in colleges in Japan and Taiwan.